Algorithms for Optimizing Acyclic Queries: Enumerating Join Trees

 \subsection{\texorpdfstring{Enumerating Join Trees of $\alpha$-Acyclic Hypergraphs}{Enumerating Join Trees of alpha-Acyclic Hypergraphs}}

-The bottleneck of Eppstein's algorithm for constructing equivalent graphs of general graphs comes from a subroutine that identifies where each edge will eventually slide to.
+The bottleneck of Eppstein's algorithm for constructing equivalent graphs of arbitrary weighted graphs lies in a subroutine that identifies where each edge will eventually slide to.
 Because each edge can only slide along a heavier edge, it will eventually be ``blocked'' by a lighter or equally weighted edge along its path to the root.
 The subroutine essentially performs binary search to find the blocking edge, leading to the $\log n$ factor in the overall complexity.
-The key to our improvement is to show that for every acyclic hypergraph $\hyp$, we can construct an ``equivalent hypergraph'' $\hyp^*$ that shares the same structure with $\hyp$ and has the same set of join trees, but $\hyp^*$ admits a special join tree with {\em monotonically increasing weight} from root to leaf, which enables constant-time identification of the blocking edge. \begin{definition} A {\em monotonic weight join tree} $\MWJT \in \JTof{\hyp}$ is a rooted join tree of $\hyp$ such that for any $\e\in \MWJT$ that has a parent $\parent(\e)$, $\w(\e) > \w(\parent(\e))$. \end{definition}
+The key to our improvement is to show that for every acyclic hypergraph $\hyp$, we can construct an {\em equivalent hypergraph} $\hyp^*$ whose join trees one-to-one correspond to those of $\hyp$, but one special join tree of $\hyp^*$ has {\em monotonically increasing weight} from root to leaf, which enables constant-time identification of the blocking edge. \begin{definition} A {\em monotonic weight join tree} $\MWJT \in \JTof{\hyp}$ is a rooted join tree of $\hyp$ such that for any $\e\in \E(\MWJT)$ that has a parent edge $\parent(\e)$, $\w(\e) > \w(\parent(\e))$. \end{definition}